 For a great view, head to Memorial Bridge in Cambridge or any of the seven bridges along the route.
 The start line is at BU’s DeWolfe Boathouse and the finish line is at Herter Park.

-Okay, it’s not technically IN Boston, but it is just south of it and it’s well worth a visit!
+Okay, it’s not technically IN Boston, but it’s close to Boston (just south of the city) and it’s well worth a visit!
 Known as the “City of Presidents,” this charming town contains several historical sites and also a wide variety of wonderful restaurants.

 Make sure to stop by Hancock Cemetery where you can see the memorials of noteworthy individuals.
 Then head to the United First Parish Church to see where Presidents John Adams and John Quincy Adams are both buried.